Counter-jihad: Overview

 Counter-jihad is a radical right-wing movement that operates, according to Toby Archer, via the "sharing of ideas between Europeans and Americans and daily linking between blogs and websites on both sides of the Atlantic", and, according to Rasmus Fleischer, "calls for a counterjihad against the supposed Islamisation of Europe".

-While the roots of the movement go back to the 1980s, it did not gain significant momentum until after the September 11 attacks in 2001.
+Two central counter-jihad themes have been identified, namely that Islam and Muslim immigration poses a threat to Western civilisation, and a lack of trust in political "elites", focusing especially against the European Union.
+While the roots of the movement go back after the Iranian Revolution, it did not gain significant momentum until after the September 11 attacks.

 The authors of Right-Wing Populism in Europe: Politics and Discourse describe the movement as heavily relying on two key tactics: